Home β€Ί Logistics β€Ί Road Freight

 Zero-Knowledge Compliance

-Our split-key architecture natively supports zero-knowledge proofs.
+Our Dual Key architecture natively supports zero-knowledge proofs.
 Prove a driver has a valid license without sharing it.
 Verify insurance without exposing the policy.
-As GDPR enforcement tightens on logistics data, privacy-preserving compliance is already built in.

 🌐